DataNacht/HR-Attrition-Analysis-2024/README.md

 ### Project Overview
 ---

-This is a People Analytics' project focus on providing insights about Employee's Attrition on an IBM fictional data set.
-This project is uniquely created with the intention of learning and practice analytical skills.
+This is a People Analytics' project focus on the creation of an analitical app that can provide insights about Employee's Attrition for Human Resources, which was based on an IBM fictional data set.
+This project was solely created with the intention of learning and practice analytical skills.
 The objectives are to analyse the employeee's profile, identify possible trends and make data-driven recommendations so as to develop a crucial understanding of the staff's attrition inside the company.

 ### Data Sources